Model Adult-Use Legalization and Regulation Bill Summary

 Prohibited Conduct and Penalties

-Optional Provisions: Medical Marijuana, Hemp, and Decriminalization
+Optional Provisions: Medical Cannabis and Decriminalization

-- Marijuana possession by those under 21 should be made a civil offense if it is not already one.
+Cannabis possession by those under 21 should be made a civil offense if it is not already one.